 If you do decide to go ahead without a lawyer, you must comply with the same court rules and other procedures as would apply if you have a lawyer.
 The Legal Help Centre can also provide legal information to self representing individuals with household incomes under $50,000.
 You may find it helpful to view the Manitoba Court video about What to Expect when attending Court and the CLEA video about How to Conduct Yourself in Court.

-There are three levels of court in Manitoba: the Court of Appeal, the Court of Queen’s Bench, and the Provincial Court.
+There are three levels of court in Manitoba: the Court of Appeal, the Court of King’s Bench, and the Provincial Court.
 If you already know which court you will be attending, you will find more information, including court forms, by clicking on the link of that court.
 Most criminal cases proceed first in the Provincial Court.
 Summary Provincial offences, such as traffic tickets, proceed in the Summary Convictions Court, which is a part of the Provincial Court.
-If you are dealing with a family matter or a civil claim (a claim for money), you will have to go to the Court of Queen’s Bench.
-The Court of Appeal is a court of review and hears matters that are being appealed from the Court of Queen’s Bench and the Provincial Court as well as other types of decision making tribunals, such as the Residential Tenancies Commission.
+If you are dealing with a family matter or a civil claim (a claim for money), you will have to go to the Court of King's Bench.
+The Court of Appeal is a court of review and hears matters that are being appealed from the Court of King's Bench and the Provincial Court as well as other types of decision making tribunals.
 The Court of Appeal is not the court where you start a case for the first time.

 What is your case about?